coin8086/cloudworker/design/draft.md

-# Cloud Native SOA
+# Cloud SOA

 ## Overview

-Cloud SOA is a queue based SOA system on Azure.
+Cloud SOA is a queue based system on Cloud for SOA workload.

 ```mermaid
 flowchart